reyes-espana/grim-repo/README.md

 To defend against this vulnerability, it helps to know the versions of all components you use, keep software up to date, and conduct regular vulnerability scanning.

-To prevent it, remove unused dependencies, monitor for libraries and components, and continuously inventory the versions of both client-side and server-side components (e.g., frameworks, libraries).
+To prevent it, remove unused dependencies, monitor for libraries and components, and continuously inventory the versions of both client-side and server-side components <sup>(e.g., frameworks, libraries).</sup>